pragmasoft-ua/interpolation-processor/openspec/project.md

 ## Purpose

 Compile-time string interpolation for Java, providing a JEP 465-like developer experience using annotation processing and bytecode transformation.
-The goal is to enable syntax like `str("Hello \{name}")` that gets transformed into optimized bytecode during compilation.
+The goal is to enable syntax like `str("Hello ${name}")` that gets transformed into optimized bytecode during compilation.

 ### Key Goals

-1. Provide inline string interpolation syntax similar to JEP 465 String Templates
+1. Provide inline string interpolation syntax similar to JEP 465 String Templates using `${var}` syntax
-2. Parse templates at compile-time, not runtime (zero parsing overhead)
+2. Parse templates at compile-time using ANTLR, not runtime (zero parsing overhead)
 3. Use only standard and stable APIs (JSR 269, Classfile API)
 4. Support Java 17+ using the Classfile API backport
 5. Achieve zero runtime performance overhead through optimized bytecode generation